ArtemShkumat/AiGM/Documentation/Architecture.md

       Calls relevant `IEntityProcessor` implementations for any `newEntities`.
       Calls `UpdateProcessor.ProcessUpdatesAsync(partialUpdates, userId)`.
       `UpdateProcessor` iterates through the `partialUpdates` dictionary, calling `StorageService` to save changes for each entity ID.
+      When a location change is detected in the player updates, `UpdateProcessor` calls:
+        - Triggers conversation summarization via `SummarizeConversationAsync`
-      Adds DM message to log via `StorageService`.
+        - Calls `HideNpcsInLocationAsync` to set all NPCs in the previous location to not visible Adds DM message to log via `StorageService`.
       Returns `ProcessedResult` (containing `userFacingText`).
 Hangfire completes the job.